 Can polyps be removed in the office?

 Some polyps can be removed in the office.
 After numbing up the inside of the nose, the polyps can be removed using special tools.
-Some patients have heard of a tool called the PolypVac.
+Some patients have heard of a tool called a polyp shaver or a PolypVac.
 This type of device (and other similar tools) can be used without the need for general anesthesia.
 It’s important to remember that not all polyps can be removed in the office.
 Some polyps are located in the deeper parts of the nose and sinuses, and these may require different types of procedures for safe removal.

 What does surgery involve?